-- 1) Monitor storm traffic of ports 1/0/1 and 1/0/2 on Switch A, and send notifications to the NMS when the actual rate of broadcast, multicast or unknown-unicast packets exceeds the preset threshold. - 2) Monitor the traffic of ports 1/0/1 and 1/0/2 on Switch A, and regularly collect and save data for follow-up checks.
-Specifically, Switch A should notify the NMS when the number of packets transmitted and received on the ports during the sample interval exceeds the preset rising threshold, and should record but not notify the NMS when that is below the preset falling threshold.
+- Monitor traffic flow of ports 1/0/1 and 1/0/2 on Switch A, and send notifications to the NMS when the actual rate of transmitting and receiving packets exceeds the preset threshold. - 2) Monitor the sending status of ports 1/0/1 and 1/0/2 on Switch A, and regularly collect and save data for follow-up checks.
+Specifically, during the sample interval, switch A should notify the NMS when the number of packets transmitted and received on the port exceeds the preset threshold; Switch A should record but not notify the NMS when the number of packets transmitted and received is below the threshold.

 The NMS host with IP address 192.168.1.222 is connected to the core switch, Switch B. Switch A is connected to Switch B via port 1/0/3.
-Port 1/0/3 and the NMS can reach one another.
+And port 1/0/3 and the NMS are able to reach one another.